adamcath/fs-service/README.md

 ### Schema of a directory response

 A directory is represented as an array of entry objects.
 An entry object has:
 - `name`: String representing the filename.
+Subdirectories end in `/`.
 - `owner`: May be a string or a numeric UID, if the UID stored in the filesystem couldn't be resolved to a user.
 - `size`: Number representing the file's size in bytes.
 - `permissions`: String representing the file's permissions as 1-3 octal digits.